Phra Athit Road: Ban Phra Athit

 –It is a palace built in King Rama I era.
 Formerly, it was rented by Goethe Institute to use as a meeting place for those people interested in literature, film, and arts.
 Currently, it is the office of Manager Media Group.

 Baan Chao Phraya

 –Originally, it was the palace of Prince Sathit Thamroungsawat, son of King Rama II.
 Later on, King Rama V bought it to build the police department's office.
 Later on, it was Prince Khamrob's palace.

 Baan Ma-li wan

 –Baan Ma-li wan was built by Ercole Manfredi who was an Italian architect.
-Originally, it was the palace of Prince Worarit, son of King Rama IV.
+Originally, it was the palace of Prince Nares Varariddhi, son of King Rama IV.
 Today it is UN Food and Agriculture Organization's bureau.

 Phra Sumen Fort

 –Phra Arthit Fort or Phra Sumen Fort was built in 1783 A.D. or 2326 B.E. in the reign of King Rama I. It is only one of fourteen forts left today.
 The purpose of building this fort is for protecting the city from the enemies.
 During that time, the king decided to build a number of fortifications to protect Bangkok.
 As time passed by, many forts were dismantled due to an unnecessity in use.
 Phra Sumen Fort is one of the two remaining forts today.
 The real cannons are still available for visitors.
 Also, on the top floor, there is a museum which displays an items found in the fort in before its renovation.
 Today this fort becomes the iconic of Phra Arthit road for a historical place to visit.